 12. Prometheus (2012)

 Not all Christmas movies have to be Earthbound.
 Ridley Scott's controversial Alien prequel sends a research crew into deep space to discover the origins of human life itself.
-What they find are the remnants of an alien civilisation, and a deadly parasitic organism that portends the carnage to come in the chronologically later Alien movies.
+What they find are the remnants of an alien civilisation, and a deadly parastic organism that portends the carnage to come in the chronologically later Alien movies.

 This can't be a Christmas movie, can it?
 After all, the emphasis is on technological hardware and much portentous talk about the nature of mankind.
 Well, there's a deleted scene in which Idris Elba's Prometheus captain is spotted adorning a Christmas tree.
 It's clearly supposed to be ironically humorous, a way of establishing human traditions in the midst of a far-flung and dangerous expedition.

 One can sense that Scott is trying to reclaim that sense of a tactile, plausible environment populated with relatable characters.
 That's one of the reasons why the first Alien movie, and its gloomy ship the Nostromo, was so convincing.
 However, potentially character-building moments in Prometheus are eventually drowned out by inexplicable decisions, like running away from a rolling spaceship in a straight line rather than, you know, running to the left or right.

 Shane Black again, and this time he's making his first excursion into the Marvel Cinematic Universe (MCU).
 Not even the might of Tony Stark/Iron Man (Robert Downey Jr.) can escape the lure of Christmas, even when he's threated by diabolical terrorist The Mandarin (Ben Kingsley).